dyamand/dyamand.github.io/src/doc/docs/tests/device_monitoring.md

 !!! failure "_h.6.7_ Given a specific device service, all attributes of that specific device should match" !!! failure "_h.6.8_ Given a specific device, all addresses where the device got discovered should match" !!! success "_h.6.9_ Given a specific device, all discovery protocols should match"

+### Device states service

+!!! failure "_h.7.1_ Adding a state to a service and retrieving it should return the added service" !!! failure "_h.7.2_ Changing an existing state of a service and retrieving it should return the state with the modified information"